-Strong consistency has its weak points, one of which is that it lowers system availability.
-In the end of last century, with large-scale Internet systems growing up, designs of consistency model are rethought.
-Engineers and researchers began to reconsider the tradeoff between system availability and data consistency.
-In the year of 2000, CAP theorem was raised[61].
-The theorem states that for three properties of shared-data systems-data consistency, system availability, and tolerance to network partition-only two can be achieved at any given time.
+457 Strong consistency has its weak points, one of which is that it lowers system 458 availability.
+In the end of last century, with large-scale Internet systems growing 459 up, designs of consistency model are rethought.
+Engineers and researchers began to 460 reconsider the tradeoff between system availability and data consistency.
+In the year 461 of 2000, CAP theorem was introduced [61].
+The theorem states that for three prop-462 erties of shared-data systems-data consistency, system availability, and tolerance 463 to network partition-only two can be achieved at any given time.